pmwaddell/scrape-mountain-weather-data/README.md

 "time issued" from mountain-forecast.com.
 These processes should be run automatically via pgAgent; if needed, they can be run as manual queries by the user.
 These queries can be found in sql_queries_backup.txt.

+The pipelines postgres_to_csv and csv_to_postgres can be used to save the data in Postgres to a local .csv file found in src/forecast_data, and to load the data from a .csv file in src/forecast_data back into Postgres (under a Schema called loaded_backups) respectively.

 _How to install pgAgent in the container with **Postgres**:_